Humans at work

-Beyond Work is driven by a simple purpose, to unearth the working lives of people who's jobs are often invisible, and for the stories that come out to inspire us all to make the world of work a respectful, humane and kind place that rewards people with more than money.
+Beyond Work is driven by a simple purpose, to unearth the lives of people whose jobs are often invisible, and for the stories that come out to inspire us all to make the world of work a respectful, humane and kind place that rewards people with more than money.

-This work is about looking at and observing everyday life, and in turn inspiring people to be more aware and sensitive to the needs of humans at work.
+This work is about looking at and observing everyday life, and in turn inspiring people to be more aware and sensitive to the needs of humans at work and beyond.

 Alarm clocks primed

-From these observations and stories, the hope is that the people that manage, create or have influence over our workplaces will think about people not as a resource to include in a profit and productivity calculation, but as daughters, dads, sisters, friends and above all else humans with needs way beyond money.
+This work aims to inspire the people that manage, create or have influence over our workplaces to think about people not just as a resource to include in profit and productivity calculations, but as daughters, dads, sisters, friends and above all else humans with needs way beyond money.